 How to create knitting yarn clips with Sugru

 Here's an easy way to improve the function of your knitting basket or container.
-Mould a Sugru hoop onto the edge of the basket.
+Use Sugru Mouldable Glue to create a hoop onto the edge of the basket.
 It will prevent your wool from bouncing away when tugged, and stop your yarn getting in a tangle.
 You can easily clip the wool in and out when you want to remove your knitting.

 - A single-use pack of Sugru (makes two clips)